coursedog/Bidirectional-automation/README.md

 - This tool is in active development and is not fully compliant with every SIS.
 - Bugs and hiccups are expected.
 Validate results before relying on them for production.
 - Need help or want to request an enhancement?
-Please reach out via the Bi-di tester enhancement requests page: [PLACEHOLDER_LINK]
+Please reach out via the Bi-di tester enhancement requests page: [Bi-di tester enhancement requests](https://www.notion.so/249f804589d180d0af82fea734eaf054?pvs=25)

 **Download and Setup Instructions:**